antonycourtney/tad/README.md

 Note that, due to an alleged bug in Yarn's handling of sub-processes, *one must use npm (not Yarn!) to run this build step*:

-    $ npm run build
+    $ npm run dist

 This should create a full application in `./dist/mac`.
-I've been manually combining that with `tools/scripts/install.sh` in `./release` and tar'ing up the result to form a release; these latter steps should be automated.
+I've been manually combining that with `tools/scripts/install.sh` in a `./release` staging directory and tar'ing up the result to form a complete release for now.
+These latter steps should be automated.

 # Implementation / Architecture